KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding Layout.md

 # Understanding Layouts

-This article describes the KeyboardKit keyboard layout model and how to use it.
+This article describes the KeyboardKit keyboard layout engine and how to use it.

-## Keyboard layout
+## Input sets vs keyboard layouts

-In KeyboardKit, input sets and keyboard layouts are central components when creating a ``SystemKeyboard``, where flexibility and configurability is important features.
-If you want to create a custom keyboard, you don't have to use these concepts.
+In KeyboardKit, ``InputSet``s and ``KeyboardLayout``s are central concepts when creating ``SystemKeyboard``s.
+You can also use them when you create custom keyboards, but you don't have to.

-While an ``InputSet`` defines the input characters of a keyboard, a ``KeyboardLayout`` defines all available keyboard actions, as well as their sizes.
+An ``InputSet`` defines the input keys on a keyboard, which can be combined with other actions to create a ``KeyboardLayout`` that defines the full set of actions on a keyboard, as well as their heights, sizes etc. This means that you can use many different input sets with a single keyboard layout.

-A keyboard layout most often has several input rows, where the input buttons are surrounded by system buttons on either or both sides, as well as a bottom row with a space button and several system buttons.
+A typical system keyboard layout has several rows, where center input buttons are surrounded by action buttons on one or both sides.

-## Keyboard layout provider
+## Keyboard layout providers

 The most flexible way to generate a keyboard layout is with a ``KeyboardLayoutProvider``.

-KeyboardKit will by default create a ``StandardKeyboardLayoutProvider`` and apply it to ``KeyboardInputViewController/keyboardLayoutProvider``, which is then used by default.
-You can replace this standard instance with a custom one.
+KeyboardKit will by default create a ``StandardKeyboardLayoutProvider`` and apply it to ``KeyboardInputViewController/keyboardLayoutProvider`` when it's initialized.
+You can replace this provider with a custom one if you want to.

-The standard keyboard layout provider can be initialized with an ``InputSetProvider``, which makes it possible to vary the input set while keeping the surrounding keys intact.
-This standard provider then uses iPhone and iPad-specific providers to generate device-specific layouts.
+The ``StandardKeyboardLayoutProvider`` is initialized with an ``InputSetProvider``, which makes it possible to vary the input set while keeping the surrounding keys intact.
+It uses iPhone and iPad-specific providers to generate device-specific layouts.

+## KeyboardKit Pro

-KeyboardKit Pro contains additional input set providers for the 50+ locales it supports.
-This means KeyboardKit Pro lets you create a completely localized ``SystemKeyboard`` for all available locales with just a single line of code.
+[KeyboardKit Pro][Pro] unlocks additional input set providers for the 50+ locales it supports, e.g. `PolishInputSetProvider`, localized input sets like `AlphabeticInputSet.filipino` and input set variations like `AlphabeticInputSet.azerty`, `AlphabeticInputSet.qwertz`.

+This means that [KeyboardKit Pro][Pro] lets you create fully localized ``SystemKeyboard``s for all available locales with a single line of code.

-## How to create a custom input set provider
+## How to create a custom keyboard layout provider

 You can create a custom keyboard layout provider by either inheriting and customizing the ``StandardKeyboardLayoutProvider`` base class (which gives you a lot of functionality for free) or by implementing the ``KeyboardLayoutProvider`` protocol from scratch.

-If you don't have a KeyboardKit Pro license, you can create a custom layout provider.

-For instance, here is a custom provider that extends ``StandardKeyboardLayoutProvider`` and injects a tab key to the top-leading part of the keyboard:
+For instance, here's a custom provider that extends ``StandardKeyboardLayoutProvider`` and injects a tab key to the top-leading part of the keyboard:

 ```swift
 class MyKeyboardLayoutProvider: StandardKeyboardLayoutProvider {